 The 2014 License Agreement granted the Company (i) exclusive rights to several issued and pending patents in numerous jurisdictions and (ii) the non-exclusive right to certain technical information that is generated by the University of Illinois in connection with certain clinical trials as specified in the 2014 License Agreement, all of which relate to the use of cannabinoids for the treatment of sleep related breathing disorders.
-The Company is developing dronabinol ( $\Delta 9$ -tetrahydrocannabinol), a cannabinoid, for the treatment of OSA, the most common form of sleep apnea.
+The Company is developing dronabinol ($\Delta 9$ -tetrahydrocannabinol), a cannabinoid, for the treatment of OSA, the most common form of sleep apnea.

 The 2014 License Agreement provides for various commercialization and reporting requirements commencing on June 30, 2015.
 In addition, the 2014 License Agreement provides for various royalty payments, including a royalty on net sales of 4%, payment on sub-licensee revenues of 12.5%, and a minimum annual royalty beginning in 2015 of \$100,000.
 In the year after the first application is submitted for market approval to the FDA and until approval is obtained, the minimum annual royalty will increase to \$150,000.
-In the year after the first market approval is obtained from the FDA and until the first sale of a product, the minimum annual royalty will increase to \$200,000.
+In the year after the first commercial sale of a product, the minimum annual royalty will increase to \$200,000.
 In the year after the first commercial sale of a product, the minimum annual royalty will increase to \$250,000.
-During the three months ended March 31, 2015, the Company recorded a charge to operations of \$25,000 with respect to its 2015 minimum annual royalty obligation, which was included in research and development expenses, with a corresponding credit to accounts payable and accrued liabilities.
+During the six months ended June 30, 2015, the Company recorded a charge to operations of \$50,000 with respect to its 2015 minimum annual royalty obligation, which was included in research and development expenses, with a corresponding credit to accounts payable and accrued liabilities.